Internal Governing Policies

 Gifts-in-kind may include real estate, equities, works of art, and other materials of educational, artistic, or historical value.
-The necessary approvals (fiscal agent, dean/director, and the Vice President for External Relations) must be obtained and a gift-in-kind form completed before the gift can be accepted.
+The necessary approvals (fiscal agent, dean/director, and the Vice President for University Advancement) must be obtained and a gift-in-kind form completed before the gift can be accepted.
 A gift receipt will be issued stating what has been accepted but no value will be assigned to the gift.
 A gift-in-kind form need not be completed for gifts of equities.
 Gifts of equities may be sold and the proceeds used according to donor intent.

 The University shall not take an official position on the value of in-kind contributions of individuals or companies for tax purposes.
 Establishment and defense of the value of in-kind contributions for tax purposes is the responsibility of the individual or company making the contribution.

 In accordance with state and federal regulations, no officer of the University shall give, or appear to give, legal or tax advice concerning the value of the gift.
 The potential donor shall be urged to seek the advice of a legal counsel or tax adviser.
 Gifts with a fair market value of $5,000 or more are subject to special rules of evaluation by the Internal Revenue Service.
 The office of the designated development officer shall be consulted for specifics before any such gift is accepted.
 If possible, donors shall be informed of actions planned by the University, such as ways in which the gift will be utilized, where it will be kept, or under what conditions it will be disposed.